sord0250/Python-Automation/README.md

 - sending out weekly reminder emails or updates
 - automatically download files from the web

-These examples are just the tip of the iceburg.
+These examples are just the tip of the iceberg.
 There are so many possibilities!

 Tired of writing a weekly update email to your boss?
 You can make a script for that!
 Tired of downloading certain files every day when you get to work?
 You can write a script for that too!
-If you're in the cybersecurity field, you can write a script that scans logs for failed login attemptes.
+If you're in the cybersecurity field, you can write a script that scans logs for failed login attempts.
 In IT operations, you can have a script rename 1000 files all at once!
 If you do data analysis, you can automatically take data from a csv file or database and create a chart.
-The possiblilities are as limitless as your imagination (which is a cheesy thing to say, but it is true).

-Python is a popular programming language that is commonly used for scripting.
-There are several reasons for this.
-First, the python language is one of the easier languages to read, making for quicker learning and simpler work.
-Second, python has many pre-built libraries containing functions that you can use, whether it be for automation, networking, or data.
-Lastly, python works on any platform, whether it be Windows, Linux, or Mac.
+Python is a popular programming language commonly used for scripting, and the one used in this walkthrough.
+There are several reasons for this:

+1. It's easier to read, making for quicker learning and simpler work
+2. Python has many pre-built libraries containing functions that you can use for handling automation, networking, or data to name just a few
+3. It works on any platform, including Windows, Linux, and Mac

 For our purposes today, I will demonstrate how to parse through a CSV file and present it as a table in excel.
 Before getting there though, we need to follow a pattern to ensure we are prepared.
-You can follow this pattern to identitfy what tasks you could write a script for.
+You can follow this pattern to identity what tasks you could write a script for.

 1. Identify a repetitive task that you do a lot
-2. Research and pick a library/tool that python has built in
+2. Research and pick a library/tool that python has built-in
 3. Write your script
 4. Test/debug it in a safe environment
 5. Schedule your script

 It isn't an overly complicated process!
 Making sure you are prepared ahead of time will ensure writing your script is fast and efficient.
 Testing it in a safe environment ensures you don't mess anything up in your work or home environment.

 Scheduling is the final step, the step that saves you hours of time.
-Once we are done creating our excel report script and scheduling it to run automatically, you won't have to worry about it every again.
+Once we are done creating our excel report script and scheduling it to run automatically, you won't have to worry about it ever again.
 It will perform the task daily, weekly, or monthly.

-Scripting doesn't have to be overly complicated!
-So lets dive in.

 ### The Walkthrough

-Today I want to familiarize you with several of the capabilites that python has.
-To do this, this walkthorugh will focus on how to write a script that will do the following:
+Today I want to familiarize you with several of the capabilities that python has.
+To do this, this walkthrough will focus on how to write a script that will do the following:

 - take data from an excel file
 - format it nicely